 SBN Collaborators Visiting Fermilab

 The coming years we expect many ICARUS and SBND collaborators to come to Fermilab and assist with the installation of the Far and Near Detectors.
-The Fermilab Global Services Group has an excellent web site to help with everything you need to do.
+The Fermilab Global Services Group has an excellent web site to help with what you need to do.
 The Global Services combines the Users Office and the Visa Office.
-You start the process before you arrive by requesting, from online, a Fermilab ID and a computer account; you need both of these to access, from online, necessary training classes.
-When you arrive at Fermilab, you will be issued an ID only after completing the ID/computing request and taking the necessary training.
+You start the process before you arrive.
+Request, via web pages linked below, a Fermilab ID and a computer account; you need both of these to access the required online training classes.
+When you arrive at Fermilab, you will be issued an ID only after completing the ID/computing request and online training.
 If you are not a U.S. citizen, you will need additional documents, which includes the appropriate visa you used to enter the U.S.

 For all visiting collaborators